eric2323223/jekyll-now/drafts/Transformer.md

 	- RNN CNN free - help to speed up training
 	- Stacking of encoder/decoder
 - Multiple Attention Head
+multiple random initial weights matrix may lead to different
 - Position encoding
 - Attention
 	- Use of self-attention to improve accuracy